ecarmeli/autohotkey-ergonomic-mouse/README.md

 ---

+## 🛠️ Installation & Deployment

+### Method A: Admin Mode (Recommended)
+Use this method if you have administrative privileges on the target machine and want the script to interact seamlessly with other software running as administrator (e.g., Task Manager, elevated terminals). **Note**: Method B is recommended in a Windows Remote Desktop Services (RDS) environment.

+1. Download or clone this repository to the local machine.
+2. Right-click `DeployErgonomicMouse.bat` and select **Run as Administrator**.
+3. The installation script will create the target directory, provision `LaunchAndUpdater.ps1`, copy `ErgonomicMouse.ahk`, and register a Windows Scheduled Task to run silently at every user logon.

+### Method B: User Mode (No UAC Requirements)
+Use this option on strictly managed corporate machines where local administrative permissions are blocked.

+1. Download or clone this repository to the local machine.
+2. Double-click `DeployErgonomicMouse-User.bat` (No UAC prompt will appear).
+3. The solution installs itself entirely inside the user's `$ENV:LOCALAPPDATA` directory and registers a standard-privilege user Scheduled Task to execute silently at login.

+---

+## 📝 Prerequisites

+*   **PowerShell 5.1+** (Native on Windows 10 and Windows 11).

+---

 ## 🚀 Key Features

 *   **Anti-Repeat Logic:** Prevents Windows keyboard auto-repeat from triggering multiple rapid mouse clicks when holding down a hotkey.